harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/sonarqube.md

 ### Delegate proxy

-- If sonarqube is deployed on-prem, `sonar.mycompany.com` will not be accessible from outside, so a delegate proxy has to be selected.
+- If SonarQube is deployed on-prem, `sonar.mycompany.com` will not be accessible from outside, so a delegate proxy has to be selected.
 Please ensure you have [Harness Delegate installed](https://developer.harness.io/docs/platform/delegates/install-delegates/overview) for the same.

 ## Layout